arthurhammer/arthurhammer.de/_posts/2015-06-10-collapsing-hacker-news-threads.md

 description: A browser extension to collapse comments on Hacker News.
 ---

+---

-***Update December 2016***: *I'm happy to see that this feature finally made it natively into Hacker News.
-This extension is now obsolete.*
+**Update December 2016**: This extension is obsolete.
+This feature made it into Hacker News natively, finally!

+---

 {% include figure.html src="/assets/2015-06-10-screenshot.png" alt="screensot" %}